adamsoliev/bearblog/intro-sql/blogpost.md

 HAVING COUNT(*) > 2;
 ```

 `GROUPING SETS` is syntactic sugar for running multiple `GROUP BY`s in parallel.
 By using `GROUPING SETS`, you can combine various aggregations into a single query.
-The main advantage here is that you read data only once while producing many different aggregation sets at the same time.
+The main advantage here is that you read data only once while producing multiple aggregation sets at the same time.

 For example, to count the number of books per genre and author simultaneously, you could use:
 ```sql